Avoiding Freeriding & Good Faith Violations in Stocks

 The regulatory framework for trading in the stock market imposes strict rules to ensure fair practices and minimize risks.
 Two critical entities, the Securities and Exchange Commission (SEC) and the Federal Reserve Board, play an essential role in monitoring these activities, highlighting a need for brokers to maintain compliance with the established regulations.

-The Securities and Exchange Commission (SEC) enforces laws that regulate the securities industry.
-Its main goal is to protect investors, ensure fair and efficient markets, and facilitate capital formation.
+The Securities and Exchange Commission (SEC) enforces laws regulating the securities industry.
+Its main goals are to protect investors, ensure fair and efficient markets, and facilitate capital formation.

 A key part of the SEC’s role is overseeing brokers’ compliance with cash account trading rules prohibiting freeriding violations.
 These rules require that securities are fully paid for and that investors engage in transactions in good faith.